Dentures & PartialsNew Bern, NC

 Why do my dentures not fit anymore?

 The most common reason for ill-fitting dentures is gum recession.
 Dentures do not support healthy gum growth.
 As your mouth changes with age, your dentures will need to be replaced in order to prevent pain and discomfort.
-Dentures should be replaced every 5 to 10 years.
+If you have removable dentures, you should replace them every 5 to 10 years.

 When can I eat solid foods after I get dentures?